Roddy White

 Sharod Lamor "Roddy" White (born November 2, 1981) is an American former professional football player who spent his entire career as a wide receiver with the Atlanta Falcons of the National Football League (NFL).
-He played college football for the UAB Blazers, and was drafted by the Falcons in the first round of the 2005 NFL Draft.
+He played college football for the UAB Blazers, and was selected by the Falcons in the first round of the 2005 NFL draft.

-Early years
+Early life

 White attended James Island High School in Charleston, South Carolina, and was a four-sport letterman and standout in football, baseball, soccer, and wrestling.
 In football, he was a two-time All-Lowcountry honoree, a two-time All-State honoree, and was also listed as one of the top receivers in the nation on Rivals.com.
 In wrestling, he was a two-time state champion often pinning his opponent in a move that was coined the "Shanaz".

 College career

 White attended the University of Alabama at Birmingham, where he was a standout wide receiver for the UAB Blazers football team.
 He caught 163 passes for 3,112 yards and 26 touchdowns in four seasons.
 He played under head coach Watson Brown while at UAB.
 White was inducted into the UAB Athletics Hall of Fame in 2017.